joshmaxsilverman/joshmaxsilverman.github.io/_posts/2017-04-14-supreme-vacancies.md

 $$\frac{19+t}{40} \times \frac{3}{2} = \frac{3(19+t)}{80}$$

 Now to determine how term start-times are distributed.
 There are two cases.
 The terms that start some positive time into a joint-control cycle are uniformly distributed within such cycles.
-And there are terms that start right when joint control newly occurs.
+And there are terms that start right when joint control newly occurs (i.e., $t=0$).
 We need to know what proportion of all terms are of this latter kind.

 The terms that start at the start of a cycle (after the very start, and with exceptions of probability zero) are the successors of terms that end in divided-control cycles, and so there are exactly as many of the former as of the latter.
 Let $p$ be the probability that a term starts at the start of a cycle, which is also the probability that a term ends in a divided-control cycle.
 We will find $p$ by relying on both facts about it.